RDYG18/INN-Hotels-Predicting-Booking-Cancellations-Using-Machine-Learning/README.md

 ---

-## Multicollinearity and Treat High P-values**
+## Multicollinearity and Treat High P-values

-To improve model the multicollinearity was assessed using the Variance Inflation Factor (VIF).
-Several dummy variables, particularly within the market_segment_type feature, showed high VIF values, indicating strong linear dependencies.
-In parallel, backward elimination was applied using p-values from the logistic regression summary to remove statistically insignificant variables.
+To improve the interpretability and stability of the logistic regression model, multicollinearity was assessed using the VIF.
+Most features showed acceptable VIF values below 5, indicating low multicollinearity.

+In parallel, **backward elimination** was applied using p-values from the logistic regression model, until all remaining predictors were statistically significant.
+This resulted in a refined set of variables strongly associated with cancellation risk.

 ---